continuedev/continue/docs/docs/walkthroughs/tab-autocomplete.md

 - `prefixPercentage`: The percentage of the input that should be dedicated to the prefix.
 (Number)
 - `template`: An optional template string to be used for autocomplete.
 It will be rendered with the Mustache templating language, and is passed the 'prefix' and 'suffix' variables.
 (String)
 - `multilineCompletions`: Whether to enable multiline completions ("always", "never", or "auto").
 Defaults to "auto".
+- `useCache`: Whether to cache and reuse completions when the prompt is the same as a previous one.
+May be useful to disable for testing purposes.
+- `useOtherFiles`: Whether to include context from files outside of the current one.
+Turning this off should be expected to reduce the accuracy of completions, but might be good for testing.

 ### Full example